LED lights are definitely legal in PA. Most automakers now incorporate LEDs into their production line as well for exterior vehicle lighting.

 Whether or not blue headlights are illegal is a simple question with a complicated answer.
 These strong, bright beaming headlights often frustrate oncoming motorists, but the fact of the matter is, some cars with blue headlights arrived that way from the factory and are completely legal.

-Is it illegal to drive with high beams on in PA?
+Is it illegal to have colored headlights in Pennsylvania?

 Is it legal to sleep in your car at Walmart?